Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.
 2. In the Inspector, navigate to **Add Override > Sky** and click on **Cloud Layer**.

-After you add a **Cloud Layer** override, you must enable it in the override itself.
-In the override, Check the **Enable** property.
-HDRP now renders **Cloud Layer** for any Camera this Volume affects.

-<a name="DefaultCloudMap"></a>

-## Using the default Cloud Map

-HDRP includes an example Cloud Map texture named `DefaultCloudLayer`.
-This example Cloud Map is a read-only **CustomRenderTexture**.
-This means that, if you want to modify any of its properties, you need to create a duplicate of it and modify that instead.
-To duplicate the example Cloud Map:

-1. Duplicate the `DefaultCloudLayer` asset.
-2. Duplicate the Material referenced by the DefaultCloudLayer asset.
-This Material is called `DefaultCloudLayerMaterial`.
-3. In the Inspector for the new `DefaultCloudLayer`, assign the new `DefaultCloudLayerMaterial` to the **Material** property.
+To enable the **Cloud Layer** override, you must set the **Opacity** slider to a value higher than `0` and assign a Cloud Map.
+To assign a Cloud Map, you can refer to the [Cloud Map](#CloudMap) section to learn about the cloud map format or where to find a sample cloud map texture.

+The Cloud Layer will bake the cloud map to an intermediate texture, which is recomputed everytime a parameter changes.
+The resolution of the baked texture is determined by the **Cloud Texture Size** parameter in the HDRP asset.
+Clouds shadows are also baked to a separate texture whose resolution is set by the **Cloud Shadows Size** parameter in the HDRP asset.

-<a name="CustomizingCloudMap"></a>
+<a name="CloudMap"></a>

-## Customizing the Cloud Map
+## About the Cloud Map

-The Cloud Map is a 2D texture in LatLong layout (sometimes called Cylindrical or Equirectangular) that contains cloud opacity in the red channel.
+The Cloud Map is a 2D RGBA texture in LatLong layout (sometimes called Cylindrical or Equirectangular) where each channel contains a cloud opacity.
+For rendering, the 4 channels are mixed together using the **Opacities** parameters of the volume override.
+This allows to change the aspects of the clouds using a single texture and the volume framework.

+HDRP includes an example Cloud Map named `DefaultCloudMap`.
+This texture contains cumulus clouds in the red channel, stratus clouds in the green channel, cirrus clouds in the blue channel and wispy clouds in the alpha channel.

 If **Upper Hemisphere Only** is checked, the map is interpreted as being the upper half of a LatLong texture.
 It means that it will only conver the sky above the horizon.

 <a name="CustomizingFlowmap"></a>

 ## Customizing the Flowmap

+You can assign a custom Flowmap to the **Cloud Layer** to have control over the cloud movement.
-The Flowmap must have the same layout as the cloud map, and is also subject to the **Upper Hemisphere Only** property.
+The Flowmap has the same layout as the Cloud Map, and is also subject to the **Upper Hemisphere Only** property.
-Only the red and green channel are used and they represent respectively horizontal and vertical displacement.
+Only the red and green channels are used and they represent respectively horizontal and vertical displacement.
 For each of these channels, a value of `0.5` means no displacement, a value of `0` means a negative displacement and a value of `1` means a positive displacement.

 ## Properties